Best car for new drivers

 Find your perfect car, and you might never want to put the keys down again.

-That's where we can help.
-In this guide, we'll explain what to look out for and which specific models to consider as a first car if you or someone you know is a new driver.
+Our guide will explain what to look out for and which specific models to consider as an affordable, good first car if you or someone you know is a new driver.

-There are plenty of great choices out there, but these six cars (well, in a way it's 11) really nail the 'new driver' brief.
+There are plenty of great choices out there, but these cars really nail the 'best car for new driver' brief.

 Skoda Citigo

-The Skoda Citigo, Volkswagen Up and SEAT Mii are essentially the same car underneath – sharing the same mechanical bits, with only their bodywork and interiors being different.
+The Skoda Citigo, Volkswagen Up and SEAT Mii are essentially the same car underneath and are some of the best first cars on offer – sharing the same mechanical bits, with only their bodywork and interiors being different.

 The prices are different too: the Skoda Citigo comes in at the cheaper end, then moving up to the Mii, while the Up is the most expensive.